Table of contents

 Weight Loss

 A 100 gram serving contains just 47 calories.
 Hence this is truly one of the low-calorie vegetables.
-The fibre helps make you feel ‘full’ and is highly effective for weight loss.
+The fibre also helps make you feel ‘full’ and is highly effective for weight loss.

 Fibre